 What this site is all about

 The purpose of this site to explore interesting, caveat and quirky scenarios that make Network Engineering interesting and fun.
-Blogs will be posted once every month or two and share a variety of scenarios with a focus on the Service Provider perspective.
+Blogs will be posted once every few months and share a variety of scenarios with a focus on the Service Provider perspective.

 A secondary function of this site is to share knowledge.
 This includes study notes, general information, GNS3 topologies, scripts and the like.